 Why static stretch?

-Static stretching must be done the way it's prescribed or the benefit will be reduced.
+Static stretching must be done the way it is prescribed, or the benefit will be reduced.
 Stretching follows physiological guidelines.
 There is a reason you hold your stretch.

 Autogenic Inhibition protects the muscles from excessive tension.
 It works when the GTO overrides the effects of the muscle spindles allowing the muscles to relax.
 If the muscle spindle were to be allowed to fire without inhibition the muscles would tense up creating a poor environment for stretching.
-During static stretching it's desirable to have relaxed muscles.
+During static stretching, it is desirable to have relaxed muscles.
 To get the GTO (Golgi Tendon Organ) to fire, thus relaxing the muscle, you must hold your stretch without movement for a given time.

 Static Stretches practices to avoid